-Please Note Only one VM can be selected using this wizard.
+Please Note\ Only one VM can be selected using this wizard.
 The process will have to be repeated for the remaining VMs.

-- 6. Verify that the VM information populates next to the Browse button and click Next. - 7.
-On the Review details step, make sure to fill the checkbox for Accept extra configuration options (if present) and click Next. - 8.
+- 7. On the Review details step, make sure to click the checkbox for Accept extra configuration options (if present) and click Next. - 8.
 On the Select name and folder step, change the name of the virtual machine to something that is easy to manage.
 You can use the names provided in the list below as names for the virtual machines if you do not have a set naming convention.
 Select the appropriate datacenter and click Next.